reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 ```
 As we can see, we have defined a queue with the name `myfifoqueue.fifo`.
 The name of FIFO queues must end with `.fifo`.
 We have set the property: `contentBasedDeduplication` to `false` which means that we need to explicitly send `messageDeduplicationId` with the message so that SQS can identify them as duplicates.

-Further, the `deduplicationScope` property is set to `MESSAGE_GROUP` which indicates the message group as the scope for identifying duplicate messages.
+Further, the `deduplicationScope` property of the queue is set to `MESSAGE_GROUP` which indicates the message group as the scope for identifying duplicate messages.
 The `deduplicationScope` property can alternately be set to `QUEUE`.

 ## Sending Message to FIFO Queue